arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - vcf files usually contain multiple samples, and are the starting point for most reserach project's analysis.
 They are not appropriate for constructing cohorts from multiple projects because they are missing necessary information contained in the gvcf files.
 We collect the compressed version of a vcf file, which can be made with a lossless compression utility tool like gzip.
 The variant calls in these files might differ from those in a gvcf file because they are made by considering information from all samples.
 A researcher would want to use these files when considering each project separately.

 #### data/endpoints clinical example

+- Endpoints clinical data usually entails an analyzed version of a dataset.
+- Deidentified versions of the initially collected data often reside here as well.
+- Sometimes these files can be more cohort scoped or present a refinement into an initial research questions.
+- This data is highly valuable for reuse because often errors in the clinical record emerge from this process and can be illustrative for researchers in an overlapping or similar specialty.

 ### data/ref-data